Music and Dance

 The marimba is Nicaragua’s national instrument.
 A percussion instrument, it is made of wooden or metal keys or tubes of different lengths, and played with one, two, or four mallets.
 Guitars and other percussion instruments usually accompany it, but the marimba is the most popular instrument in the central and western departments of the country.

-In the Atlantic coast departments, the music has a strong afro-Caribbean influence and its rhythms are intense, sensual, and frenzied.
-The best occasion to experience this music is during the Palo de Mayo (May Pole) festival in the city Bluefield.
+In the Caribbean Coast , the music has a strong afro-Caribbean influence and its rhythms are intense, sensual, and frenzied.
+The best occasion to experience this culture music is during the Palo de Mayo (May Pole) festival in the city Bluefields.